buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyProjector.RemainingArmorBlocks.md

 public int RemainingArmorBlocks { get; }
 ```

-Number of armor blocks left to be welded
+Get number of armor blocks left to be welded

 ### Returns